cypherpunk-academy/2064/en/082_2064_We have them.md

 Fortunato: "I have a plan.
 I know how to catch these guys.
 I'll grill them.
-I will tear out their fingernails one by one and then I get the finger forceps, then it really starts.
+I will tear out their fingernails one by one, and then I get the finger forceps, then it really starts.
 Sigur.
 He shall see his own blood."